jellyfin-archive/jellyfin-docs/general/community-standards.md

 * If you have questions to ask of the community, **please choose the approproate location (see our [Getting Help](xref:getting-help) page) and ask your question in full, immediately, with as much detail as possible**.
 Author issues aside, [Asking Questions the Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html) is a valuable resource. **Do not pester or harass** community members for help or to answer questions, **do not require others to pry information** out of you, and **do not spam questions** - they will be answered when they are answered.

-* Jellyfin is a media server system, not a place to obtain media. **Do not engage in, encourage, or facilitate piracy**.
+* Jellyfin is a media server system for your own media collection.
+Our communities are not a place to obtain media. **Do not engage in, encourage, or facilitate piracy**.
 Do not ask questions about where to obtain media.
 Do not ask for access to other users' servers.
 Do not sell or transfer access to servers.

 ## Dispute Resolution and Moderation